-Staff also coordinates with the Sacramento Area Council of Governments (SACOG) an association of local governments in the six-county Sacramento Region.
-SACOG provides transportation planning and funding for the region and serves as a forum for the study and resolution of regional issues.
-SACOG also approves the distribution of affordable housing in the region and assists in planning for transit, bicycle network and clean air.
+Staff also coordinates with the Sacramento Area Council of Governments (SACOG), an association of local governments in the six-county Sacramento Region.
+Its members include the counties of El Dorado, Placer, Sacramento, Sutter, Yolo and Yuba as well 22 cities incorporated within the counties.
+SACOG provides transportation planning and funding for the region, and serves as a forum for the study and resolution of regional issues.
+In addition to preparing the region's long-range transportation plan, SACOG approves the distribution of affordable housing in the region and assists in planning for transit, bicycle network and clean air.